getgauge/docs.gauge.org/getting_started/create-test-project.rst

 :vscode:`Creating a Testing Project in VS Code`
 -----------------------------------------------

-Gauge projects can be created and executed in Visual Studio Code using the Gauge extension for Visual Studio Code.
+Gauge projects can be created and executed in VS Code using the Gauge extension for VS Code.

 .. cssclass:: csharp dynamic-content

-      In this guide, you'll be able to learn how to add a sample C# testing project in Visual Studio Code
+      In this guide, you'll be able to learn how to add a sample C# testing project in VS Code

 .. cssclass:: java dynamic-content

-      In this guide, you'll be able to learn how to add a sample Java testing project in Visual Studio Code
+      In this guide, you'll be able to learn how to add a sample Java testing project in VS Code

 .. cssclass:: javascript dynamic-content

-      In this guide, you'll be able to learn how to add a sample JavaScript testing project in Visual Studio Code
+      In this guide, you'll be able to learn how to add a sample JavaScript testing project in VS Code

 .. cssclass:: python dynamic-content

-      In this guide, you'll be able to learn how to add a sample Python testing project in Visual Studio Code
+      In this guide, you'll be able to learn how to add a sample Python testing project in VS Code

 .. cssclass:: ruby dynamic-content

-      In this guide, you'll be able to learn how to add a sample Ruby testing project in Visual Studio Code
+      In this guide, you'll be able to learn how to add a sample Ruby testing project in VS Code

 Step 1: Create the Project